carolineSEL/AtomicObject-OthelloCodingChallenge/README.md

 - Requirements: Java must be installed on your system.
 - Server Launch:

+1) clone repository and install dependencies with: npm install

-1) navigate to the directory where the othello.jar file is located- if you have not moved this file it will be located in he root directory of this project.
+2) navigate to the directory where the othello.jar file is located- if you have not moved this file it will be located in he root directory of this project.

-2) Open a terminal and navigate to the directory of Othello.jar.
+3) Open a terminal and navigate to the directory of Othello.jar.

-3) To start the server, run: java -jar othello.jar --p1-type remote --p2-type random --wait-for-ui
+4) To start the server, run: java -jar othello.jar --p1-type remote --p2-type random --wait-for-ui

-4) To connect client run: node client.js
+5) To connect client run: node client.js

 - The client is set to connect to a server running on localhost at a specified port.
 Ensure the server is active before initiating the client.